JamesHMcKay/jamesmckay-personal-a7bb4/about.md

 ## Accessible solutions

 Robust solutions make sense.
-I understand the importance of communicating solutions to all parts of a business and their customers, and enjoy stripping away technical jargon so that anyone with the business knowledge can be part of the problem solving process.
+I understand the importance of communicating solutions to all parts of a business and their customers, and am well practiced at stripping away technical jargon so that anyone with the business knowledge can be part of the problem solving process.
 With a background in high energy physics I am practiced at turning extremely technical work into something that can be discussed with everyone.